Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Integer Programs

-Our approach alternates between improving size and runtime bounds for individual transitions.
+The approach alternates between improving size and runtime bounds for individual transitions.
 We start with $\Size(t_0,v) = ||\update(v)||$ for initial transitions $t_0\in\TSet_0$ where $\update$ is $t_0$'s update, and $\Size(t,\wildcard) = \omega$ for $t\in\TSet\setminus\TSet_0$.
 To improve the size bounds of transitions that correspond to (possibly non-linear) solvable loops, we can use closed forms (\cref{thm:size_bounds_closed_form}) and the lifting via \cref{thm:lift_size_bounds}.
 Otherwise, we use the incomplete technique of \cite{brockschmidt2016AnalyzingRuntimeSize} to improve size bounds (where \cite{brockschmidt2016AnalyzingRuntimeSize} essentially only succeeds for updates without non-linear arithmetic).
-As mentioned, both the technique from \cite{brockschmidt2016AnalyzingRuntimeSize} and our approach from \cref{thm:size_bounds_closed_form} rely on runtime bounds to compute size bounds.
+As mentioned, both the technique from \cite{brockschmidt2016AnalyzingRuntimeSize} and the approach from \cref{thm:size_bounds_closed_form} rely on runtime bounds to compute size bounds.
 On the other hand, as shown in \Cref{sect:Runtime Bounds for Integer Programs}, size bounds for ``previous'' transitions are needed to infer (global) runtime bounds for transitions in a program via \Cref{thm:time-bound}.
 For that reason, the alternated computation resp.\ improvement of global size and runtime bounds for the transitions is repeated until all bounds are finite or no bound could be improved in the previous iteration.

 \paragraph{Local Size Bounds via Simple Cycles:} In \Cref{def:correspondence_loops_transitions,lem:lift_size_bounds_loops} we considered transitions with the same start and target location that directly correspond to loops.
-To increase the applicability of our technique for size bounds via closed forms of loops, we now proceed in a similar way as in the previous section and again consider simple cycles, where iterations through the cycle can only be done in a unique way.
+To increase the applicability of the technique for size bounds via closed forms of loops, we now proceed similarly as in the previous section and again consider simple cycles, where iterations through the cycle can only be done in a unique way.

 Now we want to compute a \emph{local} size bound for the transition $t_n$ w.r.t.\ a simple cycle $\mathcal{C} = \{t_1, \ldots, t_n\}$ where $t_1\chain \ldots \chain t_n$ corresponds to a loop $L$ via a variable renaming $\pi$.
 Then a size bound $\size_L$ for the loop $L$ yields the size bound $\pi \circ \size_L \circ \pi^{-1}$ for $t_n$ regarding evaluations through $\mathcal{C}$ starting in $t_1$.
 However, to obtain a local size bound $\locsize{t_n,\mathcal{C}}$, we have to consider evaluations starting after any entry transition $(\wildcard,\wildcard,\wildcard,\location_i)\in\entry_{\mathcal{C}}$.
 Hence, we use $|| \, \update_i(\ldots\update_n(\pi(\size_L(\pi^{-1}(v))))\ldots) \, ||$ for any $(\wildcard,\wildcard,\wildcard,\location_i)\in\entry_{\mathcal{C}}$ where $\update_j$ is the update of $t_j$.
 In this way, we also capture evaluations starting in $\location_i$, i.e., without evaluating the full cycle.
 Note that we do not have to consider such partial evaluations in the special case $\location_i = \location_1$.